Sinistralis-DOS2-Mods/StatLib/README.md

 Currently, it will spit out files into a test directory.
 This will soon be updated to put them in the actual mod directory.
 I still want to test this some more before I do so.

-To build stat files, run the command 'npm run build'.
+To build stat files, run the command 'npm run build' in a terminal.
+If you downloaded VSCode, it should have an integrated terminal that makes this simple to do if you aren't familiar with this kind of thing.

 ## Contributing to this project